zzczjh9/Lab3-FSM/Lab_3.md

 2. User reacts to the lights going OFF and presses the switch as quickly as possible. **_Vbuddy_** automatically records the elapsed time since the stop watch started.
 3. The testbench calls **_vbdElapsed()_** function to read the reaction time in milliseconds.
 4. The testbench reports by sending it to Vbuddy as a message on the TFT screen.
+You may want to display this in binary, using a binary to BCD converter, or in hex.